 Natural Control for Damping Off

-- There are others like clove and garlic but even these are a bit strong and may burn your seedlings as they emerge.
+Each seed tray you plant, sprinkle a little ground cinnamon on the surface of the soil.
+Cinnamon is a natural anti-fungal.
+There are others like clove and garlic but even these are a bit strong and may burn your seedlings as they emerge.

-- If you’re out of cinnamon, use turmeric which should still be mild enough on your baby plants but strong enough to deal with fungus and bacteria.
+- If you’re out of cinnamon, use powdered turmeric which should still be mild enough on your baby plants but strong enough to deal with fungus and bacteria.

-- You don’t need much for it to be effective – too much can burn tender seedlings.
+You don’t need much for it to be effective – too much can burn tender seedlings.
+Also make sure you have adequate air circulation after seedling emergence.

 March in the Raised Garden Beds

-- Tune up power equipment
+- Tune up power equipment and be sure you have the fuel you’ll need.

-- Start Brassicas, lettuce, celery if you didn’t in February for transplant into early spring garden – be sure to be mindful of shade
+- Start Brassicas, lettuce, celery if you didn’t in February for transplant into early spring garden – be sure to be mindful of shade.

-- Plant peas, carrots, parsnip, lettuce, green onion and spinach outdoors if soil is workable
+- Plant peas, carrots, parsnip, lettuce, green onion and spinach outdoors if soil is workable.

-- Start eggplant, herbs and peppers indoors for transplanting – eggplant and peppers can be started next month, too
+- Start eggplant, herbs, and peppers indoors for transplanting – eggplant and peppers can be started next month, too.

 - Try to plant with seed saving in mind – which seeds would you like to save this year?

-- Begin to uncover garlic and strawberry beds from their fall mulch of straw or leaves if they’re showing signs of growth
+- Begin to uncover garlic and strawberry beds from their fall mulch of straw or leaves if they’re showing signs of growth.

-- Plant asparagus and add compost to existing plants
+- Plant asparagus and add compost to existing plants.

-- Prepare your soil for spring by adding compost, ash and/or digging in fall planted cover crops as soon as soil is workable
+- Prepare your soil for spring by adding compost, ash, and/or digging in fall planted cover crops as soon as soil is workable.

-- Start pruning in the orchard is the hard freezes look to be over – mulch your tree carefully to prepare for coming warmer temps
+- Start pruning in the orchard is the hard freezes look to be over – mulch your tree carefully to prepare for coming warmer temps.

-How Do I Know if my Soil is Workable?
+How Do I Know if My Soil is Workable?

-- Grab a handful of your garden soil and squeeze it; if you open your hand and your dirt is still in a solid clump, it’s too wet.
-If it crumbles, you’re good to go.
+- If you open your hand and your dirt is still in a solid clump, it’s too wet.

 April in the Raised Garden Beds

-- If leaf lettuce, onion, Brassicas and leeks were started indoors earlier, begin to harden off for planting outdoors
+- If leaf lettuce, onion, Brassicas, and leeks were started indoors earlier, begin to harden off for planting outdoors.

-- Start tomatoes and basil indoors
+- Start tomatoes and basil indoors.

-- Plant potatoes
+- Plant potatoes.

-- Divide rhubarb crowns if crowded
+- Divide rhubarb crowns if crowded.

 A Word on Freeze vs. Frost